SamOrozco/dev_tools/endpoint_watcher/readme.md

+This tool has moved to it's own repo and will no longer be maintained here.

 # Endpoint Watcher

 Endpoint watcher is a cli tool to monitor anything within reach of an http request.
 Configure this tool using yaml to alert you when